JuliaPhysics/Measurements.jl/docs/usage.rst

-Here, for correlation we mean the most simple case of functional relationship: if :math:`x = \bar{x} \pm \sigma_x` is an independent measurement, a quantity :math:`y = f(x) = \bar{y} \pm \sigma_y` that is function of :math:`x` is not like an independent measurement but is a quantity that depends on :math:`x`.
-The package ``Measurements.jl`` is able to handle this type of correlation.
+Here, for correlation we mean the most simple case of functional relationship: if :math:`x = \bar{x} \pm \sigma_x` is an independent measurement, a quantity :math:`y = f(x) = \bar{y} \pm \sigma_y` that is function of :math:`x` is not like an independent measurement but is a quantity that depends on :math:`x`, so we say that :math:`y` is correlated with :math:`x`.
+The package ``Measurements.jl`` is able to handle this type of correlation when propagating the uncertainty for operations and functions taking two or more arguments.
 As a result, :math:`x - x = 0 \pm 0` and :math:`x/x = 1 \pm 0`.
-If this
-correlation was not accounted for, you would always get non-zero uncertainties even for these operations that have exact results.
+If this correlation was not accounted for, you would always get non-zero uncertainties even for these operations that have exact results.
 Two truly different measurements that only by chance share the same nominal value and uncertainty are not treated as correlated.

 Propagate Uncertainty for Arbitrary Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~